6.7 Hours a Week on Social Media: How Automation Gives It Back

 This is not a weekend project.
 It is four focused hours, done once, that eliminates the daily chaos indefinitely.

-Hour four: Connect your analytics.
+Link your scheduling tool to your analytics dashboard.
 Set a weekly report to arrive in your inbox every Monday morning.
 Define three metrics that matter to you — reach, link clicks, and direct messages or enquiries.
+Ignore vanity metrics unless reach is your primary goal.

 After those four hours: your social media runs for the next four weeks without daily intervention.
 You check the weekly report.
 You respond to comments when they come in.
 That is it.

-We build growth automation systems connected to your real data, your actual brand voice, and your marketing goals — not generic scheduling tools.
-Start a project.
+We build growth automation into your web platform, connected to your real data, your actual brand voice, and your marketing goals.
+Not a generic scheduling tool — a system built around your business.

 Related reads